jpdoshi/house-price-prediction/README.md

 # House price prediction model

-This is a simple linear Machine learning model to predict median house value using California Housing Data from scikit-learn.
+This is a simple machine learning model to predict median house value using California Housing Data from scikit-learn.

 ## Setup project